Meibomian Gland Diet - 9 Foods To Eat & 5 Foods To AVOID

 This delectable potato variety is full of beta-carotene, a derivative of vitamin A. We know this vitamin is healthy for the eyes and essential for vision.
 Enjoy sweet potatoes roasted, baked, or even throw them into a smoothie.
 Avoid sweet potato pie and other dishes that make this powerhouse veggie harmful!

 A staple in the mediterranean diet, olive oil contains powerful antioxidants and is full of monounsaturated fats your body needs.
-In a recent study, the consumption of olive oil was shown to benefit those with dry eye disease, and we know that this oil is not only eye healthy but heart and brain healthy as well.
 Use olive oil to make your own salad dressings, drizzle it over roasted veggies, or even blend it into your morning coffee (trust me, it’s great!).

-Turmeric is a potent anti-inflammatory, and this is what makes it so beneficial for those who suffer from inflammatory conditions such as MGD and dry eye.
-Although no studies have been done on this powerful spice and dry eye, there is abundant evidence of its benefits for the body as a whole.
+Turmeric is a potent anti-inflammatory, and this is what makes it so beneficial for the eyes.
+Although no studies have been done on this powerful spice and dryness of the eyes, there is abundant evidence of its benefits for the body as a whole.
 Use it in stir fry, put some into your green smoothie, or make a plant-based turmeric latte.
-For more recipes and uses of turmeric, see this article.

 Lemon and Lime